Pupil Premium & Year 7 Catch-up

 Year 7 Catch Up Premium Grant 2018-19

-The Department for education has previously allocated £500 per pupil for the number of Year 7 pupils who did not achieve at least a level 4 in reading and/or mathematics at Key Stage 2.
-This is based on Key Stage 2 data and the autumn school census.
-In 2018-19 allocated funding to schools will be based on what they receive for catch-up premium funding in 2017-18, adjusted to reflect the percentage change in the size of their Year 7 cohort between the October 2017 and the October 2018 school censuses.
+The Department for Education has previously allocated £500 per pupil for the number of Year 7 pupils who did not achieve at least a level 4 in reading and/or mathematics at Key Stage 2.
+This is based on Key Stage 2 data and the Autumn school census.
+In 2019-20 allocated funding to schools will be based on what they receive for catch-up premium funding in 2017-18, adjusted to reflect the percentage change in the size of their Year 7 cohort between the October 2018 and the October 2019 school censuses.